 Ingredients - Notes and Substitutions

 - Black chickpeas - This bean is much rarer than the traditional garbanzo bean, but most Indian grocery stores will have it.

 - Aromatics - Ginger garlic paste is very common to Indian cuisine.
-Substitute it with finely minced garlic and ginger in a 1-to-1 ratio.
+Substitute it with finely minced garlic and ginger in a 1-to-1 ratio or try this homemade ginger garlic paste recipe.
 The other is serrano pepper, which imparts a ton of flavor and makes the dish just a bit spicy.
 Remove the seeds if you don't want a spicy curry.

 - Tomato and onion - Add freshness and form the base of the curry.
 Use a beefsteak tomato or anything similar, and a yellow or white onion.

 - Spices - Jeera, or cumin seeds, impart a lot of warm earthy flavors to curries.
 Substitute with a ½ teaspoon of ground cumin but the seeds are more traditional to Indian cuisine.
 The chili powder, coriander powder, turmeric, and garam masala are in just about every Indian dish and are great additions to your pantry if you're getting into Indian cooking.
 The hardest thing to find may be asafoetida, or hing, which can be purchased at an Indian grocery store.
 You'll want to be careful that it doesn't have too many additives, just gum and flour at the most.
 It adds strong notes of garlic and onion, but is ultimately optional.

 - Lemon juice - I think that it's worth noting that lemon juice pairs incredibly well with black chickpeas.
 It offsets some of the nuttiness and adds so much flavor.